caitlinw29/word-guess-game/README.md

 ## Description
 * word-guess-game is an interactive game to play in the browser.
 It is built with JavaScript and Web APIs.

-* To play, click the start button and choose letters.
+* To play, click the start button and choose letters by clicking the button or pressing a key for that letter.
 Each round is timed.
 Win by guessing the word before time runs out.

-* The buttons on the screen do not currently work, play only by using keyboard.
-Letter buttons are a feature to add in the future.

 * See page: [Word Guessing Game](https://caitlinw29.github.io/word-guess-game/)